nathanvid/infinitemage-website/content/chapters/chapter_0212.md

 "So... you mean the halo?"

 "That's right.
 Angels activate abilities by accumulating information in their halos.
-If Shirone learns this, you could create one opportunity at a crucial moment."
+If you learns this, you could create one opportunity at a crucial moment."

 Shirone recalled the events at Shamain.
 The sense of intimidation he'd felt when Ikasa deployed her halo still remained in his body.